Vraný: Etymology

 The name is derived from the personal name Vrána, meaning "Vrána's settlement".
-The word vrána means 'crow' in Czech.

 Geography

 Vraný is located about 21 km north of Kladno and 36 km northwest of Prague.
-It lies on the Lower Ohře Table.
+It lies in the Lower Ohře Table.
 The highest point is at 330 m above sea level.
+The stream Vranský potok originates in the western part of the municipal territory and then flows through the market town.

 History

 The first written mention of Vraný is from 1228, when it was the property of the Basilica of Saint George in Prague.
-After it changed several less important owners, it was acquired by the Zajíc of the Hazenburk family in 1434, who owned it until 1534.
+After it changed several less important owners, it was acquired by the Zajíc of Hazmburk family in 1434, who owned it until 1534.
 During their rule in 1513, Vraný was promoted to a market town by King Vladislaus II.
 The market town was badly damaged during the Thirty Years' War and lost most of its inhabitants, but it recovered.
 From 1706 to 1945, Vraný was owned by the Metropolitan Chapter at Saint Vitus.

 In 1980, the municipalities of Horní Kamenice and Lukov were annexed to Vraný.